AppliedEnergistics/Applied-Energistics-2/.github/CONTRIBUTING.md

 PRs that do not conform to these standards will be rejected.

 You can find presets for Eclipse and IntelliJ IDEA in the `codeformat` folder.
-We try to keep them up to date, but in case you find them not formatting it correctly, then please report it
+We try to keep them up to date.
+Please report any case of maintaining the correct formatting.

 ### Whitespace